 We are four integrative therapeutic counsellors (Emily Russell, Julie Bentley, Rosemarie Savage and Sue Nyirenda) who trained together locally in Canterbury.
-We subsequently decided to come together to form Turquoise Counselling Collective to help support each other professionally - in private practice and our voluntary therapy work.
+We decided to come together to form Turquoise Counselling Collective to help support each other professionally - in private practice and our voluntary therapy work.

-We meet regularly every week to share our professional knowledge and experience so that we can develop as therapists and of course pass on the benefit to our clients - people within our local community.
+We meet regularly to share our professional knowledge and experience so that we can develop as therapists and of course pass on the benefit to our clients - people within our local community.
 Collectively, we have a wide range of expertise accrued from both working in a variety of counselling fields and other professional and life experiences.
-We are all no longer young people - but this, of course, adds to our collective life experience.
+We are all no longer young people - this, of course, adds to our collective life experience.